"Without doubt one of the godfathers of British horror" - Michael Wilson, This Is Horror

 His most recent fiction is the novella Whitstable - featuring the late horror star Peter Cushing and published by Spectral Press in 2013, the actor's centenary year.
-Also published in 2013 was his second story collection, Monsters in the Heart (Gray Friar Press).
-Both have been announced as finalists for the British Fantasy Awards 2014 as Best Novell and Best Collection respectively.
+Also published in 2013 was his second story collection, Monsters in the Heart (Gray Friar Press) which won Best Collection at the British Fantasy Awards 2014 (Whistable was also a finalist for Best Novella).

 Before becoming a full-time writer he worked as an advertising copywriter, notably for Ogilvy Benson and Mather, winning a Silver Lion, IPA Effectiveness in Advertising Award and two Design & Art Direction Awards.
 Before that, he studied Graphic Design at Coventry College of Art and was a winner of the BBC/UNESCO/ICOGRADA/ASIFA International Animated Film Contest, subsequent to which he gained a postgraduate certificate with distinction in Radio Film and Television at Bristol University's Department of Drama.